tbrockman/cf-takehome/README.md

   * **Progress indicators/Animations:** Not a lot of feedback is given to the user on why the UI is stalling before loading something
   * **Mobile:** I haven't even *looked* at what the UI looks like in mobile.
 * **Tech-debt:**
-  * Code started getting worse and worse, some files are tough to read.
+  * Code started getting worse as time went on, some files are a bit tougher to read.
 Need betters tests as well.
   * Front-end code isn't optimal

 ## Troubleshooting